The MESCAT market

-The MENA region is the world’s largest consumer of energy.
+The MESCAT market within the ENGIE Group integrates the Middle East, South & Central Asia as well as Turkey.
+This region is the world’s largest consumer of energy.
 According to the International Energy Agency (IEA) electricity demand should double by 2050 in several countries in this region.

-At the moment, nearly 96% of installed capacity in the MENA region depends on fossil energy, which has serious repercussions on the environment.
+At the moment, nearly 96% of installed capacity in the MESCAT region depends on fossil energy, which has serious repercussions on the environment.

 It is therefore crucial for the countries in this area to increase the share of renewable energy, in particular, photovoltaic energy in their energy mix.
 This is all the more relevant since the region has very high levels of sunlight and many countries are close to grid parity (i.e. the price of photovoltaic electricity is equal to that of conventional electricity).